List of world records in athletics: Bonus payments

 Witnessing a world record brings great pleasure for athletics fans, and athletes' personal sponsors and promoters of major meetings such as the Diamond League and its predecessor, the IAAF Golden League have offered bonuses to athletes breaking a record.

 Some middle-distance runners have specialized in acting as pacemakers in longer races, receiving a fee without even finishing the race, and possibly a bonus if a record results.
 This is a useful occupation for athletes who are capable of running accurately to a specified pace, but not capable of the fastest times to become champions in their own right.

-In the pole vault record bonuses create an incentive for an athlete capable of smashing a record to instead break it by the minimum amount (one centimetre), multiple times, at multiple meetings, in order to accumulate multiple bonuses.
-This has been done by Sergey Bubka in the men's pole vault, and Yelena Isinbayeva in the women's pole vault.
-Some commentators have complained that neither athlete ever posted as high a mark as they were capable of.
+In the pole vault record bonuses create an incentive for an athlete capable of beating a record by a large margin to instead break it by the minimum amount (one centimetre), multiple times, at multiple meetings, in order to accumulate multiple bonuses.
+This was done by Sergey Bubka and Yelena Isinbayeva in the men's and women's pole vault respectively, and some commentators have complained that neither athlete ever posted as high a mark as they were capable of.
+Since 2020, Armand Duplantis has been emulating the practice.
 In most other disciplines, this issue does not arise, since it is practically impossible to deliberately break a record by a small margin.

 World records

 World Athletics (then IAAF) commenced the recognition of world records in 1912, and indoor world records after 1987.
-In 2000, IAAF rule 260.18a (formerly 260.6a) was amended, so that "world records" (as opposed to "indoor world records") can be set in a facility "with or without roof."
-This rule was not applied retroactively, and has, thus far, only affected the men's and women's pole vault, women's 2,000 m and women's triple jump.
+In 2000, IAAF rule 260.18a (formerly 260.6a) was amended, so that "world records" (as opposed to "indoor world records") can be set in a facility "with or without roof".
+This rule was not applied retroactively, and has, thus far, only affected the men's and women's pole vault, women's 2000 m and women's triple jump.
 The women's vault record has been advanced 9 times indoors by three different women, each ratified as a world record.
 The last record to be set indoors was in 2004.
 Sergey Bubka's 1993 pole vault world indoor record of 6.15 m was not considered to be a world record, because it was set before the new rule came into effect.
-Bubka's world record of 6.14 m, set outdoors in 1994, has been surpassed by five consecutive records set indoors, most recently by Armand Duplantis in 2023 with a 6.22 m (pending) mark.
-In 2020, Duplantis surpassed Bubka's outdoor world best (the old 6.14 m record), with a 6.15 m vault.
+Bubka's world record of 6.14 m, set outdoors in 1994, was surpassed by two different men since 2000, initially by Renaud Lavillenie in 2014 with a 6.16 m indoors mark, and most recently by Armand Duplantis in 2025 with a 6.30 m outdoors mark.

-A new IAAF-sanctioned event, the women's 50,000 m walk, does not yet have any recognised world record.
+In 2023, World Athletics decided to introduce the new term 'short track' to replace the previous term 'indoor' to describe events and performances that are set on a 200 m track.
+For track and combined events, the term "indoor world records" were changed to "short track world records".
+In some field events, including long jump, triple jump, high jump, pole vault, and shot put, indoor world records were eliminated.
+These changes came into effect on 1 November 2023.